opsone-ch/documentation/services/website.rst

 Command used on all other environments:
 ``/bin/rm -f /home/${name}/composer.lock && /usr/local/bin/composer update --no-dev -n -o typo3/cms``

-Hint: Composer runs only after changes within the global TYPO3 core in ``/var/lib/typo3``.
-During deployments, you still have to run composer manually.
+.. hint:: Composer runs only after changes within the global TYPO3 core in ``/var/lib/typo3``.
+During deployments, you still have to run composer manually

 TYPO3 CMS with Composer
 ^^^^^^^^^^^^^^^^^^^^^^^